4.1 Email HostingLink to chapter 1

 4.3 Email Sending Policies and LimitsLink to chapter 3

-To insure important transaction email from your WordPress sites (such as password resets) get to everyone’s inbox, we work hard to protect our email reputation.
+To ensure important transactional email from your WordPress sites (such as password resets) get to everyone’s inbox, we work hard to protect our email reputation.

 As such we do not allow sending non-transactional email from our default hosting email.
 This includes email subscriptions, newsletters, marketing, or mass email, even if via WPMU DEV plugins like Subscribe by Email or eNewsletter.
 If you need to send this kind of email, you can configure WordPress to use your own custom email provider.